-On today’s episode, we dig into the many, many reasons why every security company needs to go paperless with their daily activity reports.
-80% of all companies are pursuing strategies to cut back on paper use, but too often we still see security companies resistant to change.
+On today’s episode, we dig into the many, many reasons why every security company needs to go paperless with their security team's daily activity reports.
+Nearly 80% of all businesses are pursuing strategies to cut back on paper use, but too often we still see security companies resistant to change.
 At this point, the costs of using paper are too high not to switch to a digital solution.

 Paper Wastes Time

 Using paper reports creates a number of inefficiencies that waste a significant amount of time.
 For starters, rather than sending and receiving the report at the touch of a button, the supervisor has to actually collect the report from the guard.
 That means either the guard is coming by the office, or the supervisor makes a round to pick them up.